cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 Samples from the prior are plotted in orange; samples from the posterior are plotted in blue.
 As this is a stochastic dimensionality-reduction algorithm, the results will be slightly different each time.

-At best, we can see that the posterior has slightly larger values in its covariance matrix, and has probably maintained a similar mean.
-This type of change (read: a small one) is expected, as we've only conditioned on 6 ground-truth tuples.
+At best, we can see that the posterior has slightly larger values in its covariance matrix, evidenced by the fact that the blue cloud is more disperse than the orange, and has probably maintained a similar mean.
+The magnitude of change (read: a small one) is expected, as we've only conditioned on 6 ground-truth tuples.

 # Predicting on new data

-We'd now like to sample new function evaluations given the updated distribution (i.e. posterior distribution) over weights.
-Previously, we generated these samples by centering a multivariate Gaussian on $\phi(x)^T\mu_{w}$, where $\mu_w$ was the mean of the prior distribution over weights.
-How do we do this with our posterior over weights instead?
+Previously, we sampled function evaluations by centering a multivariate Gaussian on $\phi(X)^T\mu_{w}$, where $\mu_w$ was the mean of the prior distribution over weights.
+We'd now like to do the same thing, but use our posterior over weights instead.
+How does this work?

 **Well, Gaussians are closed under linear maps.** So, we just follow the formula we had used above.

-This time, instead of input vector $X$, we'll use a new input vector called $X_{*}$.
+This time, instead of input vector $X$, we'll use a new input vector called $X_{*}$, i.e. the "new data" on which we'd like to predict.

 $$
 \phi(X_{*})^Tw \sim \text{Normal}(\phi(X_{*})^T\mu_{w, \text{post}},\ \phi(X_{*})^T \Sigma_{w, \text{post}}\phi(X_{*}))